pittpir/project_1/README.md

 - Build out the HTML/CSS to place individual positions per the Trouble board.
 - The player will roll a dice or do some random value between 1 and 6 in the middle of the board.
 - Log who won the game

+## Languages and Frameworks Planning to Use
+- JS
+- jQuery
+- HTML/CSS